Meet the top 10 predators with the scientifically proven most crushing jaw pressures.

 - Worldwide, crocodiles are estimated to kill about 1000 humans a year many more than sharks.

 - An estimated 10,000 die from the disease African trypanosomiasis, or sleeping sickness. carried by the tsetse fly in Africa.

 - Rabid dogs are responsible for the deaths of an estimated 25,000 people per year.
-There are estimated 4.5 million dog bites in the US every year alone, only about 30 people die on average.

 - An estimated 50,000 people are killed every year by snakes.